adrianomcr/vectorfield_stack/ground_robot/README.md

 ### Topics

-The topics of the skidsteer_node are the same as the topics of the differential_node above.
+The topics of the skidsteer_node are almost the same as the topics of the differential_node above.
+The only change is the replacement of the topic `cmd_vel_topic_name` by the topic `cmd_wheels_topic_name`, which has the following structure:

+- `cmd_wheels_topic_name`  (message type: `std_msgs/Float32MultiArray`): Topic in which the command speeds for the four wheels are published.
+The array has the order: front right, back right, back left, front left